 REMINDER: When possible, the Department responds to inquiries by either email or telephone call.
-Any secure information included in an email response (e.g., tax number(s), SSN's, etc.) will be sent using our secure email software, Tumbleweed Communications.
-Tumbleweed will ask you to provide your email address and create a password.
+Any secure information included in an email response (e.g., tax number(s), SSN's, etc.) will be sent using our secure email software, Microsoft Office Message Encryption (OME).
+Microsoft OME will require you to establish a Microsoft Live account for your email address and create a password.
 It may be necessary for you to turn off spam blocking tools and/or change security options to allow emails from the Florida Department of Revenue.

 The standard time frame for processing is 7 to 10 business days from the date we receive your request.
 Please allow additional processing time for mailed requests.